QIP 2012 Day 2

 Roger Melko, Entanglement entropy in exotic phases of quantum matter.

 Review of quantum Monte Carlo (QMC).
 Sign problem.
 Want to compute Rényi entanglement entropies for frustrated spin systems.
 He states that the record for Lanczos diagonalization for just the ground state is… 48 spins.
 (Wow!
 Presumably this is exploiting some specific symmetries, but still, that’s impressive.)
 Worried about “weak” critical points where the correlation length is merely larger than the maximum simulable system size, but doesn’t actually diverge in the thermodynamic limit.
 Works on trying to distinguish these possibilities.
 In systems with long-range entanglement or topological order, the entanglement scaling can give a picture “Landau-like” order parameter.
 Can also give a picture of “non-Landau” (deconfined) quantum critical points.
 Subleading order correction to the area law contains universal information.
 We will compute Rényi entanglement entropy.
 Introduce the valence bond basis for QMC sampling (Sandvik PRL 2005).
 In particular, use projector QMC.
 The estimator that they use for estimating expectation values is weighted by the action of a projector on a trial (valence bond) state.
 In this way, many quantities can be estimated such as energies, order parameters, real-space correlation functions, etc. In order to measure entanglement, we can use the swap test.
 We can use these techniques to study many models: Heisenberg (Néel ordered ground state), resonating valence bond spin liquids, J-J’ models (conventional quantum critical points), J-Q models (unconventional, deconfined quantum critical points).
 Showed some results for Heisenberg model on a torus.
 Stochastic series expansion: expand the finite-temperature partition function by expanding the exponential in its Taylor series.
-You get powers of -beta H, which you can sample in various ways and using various update rules.
+You get powers of $latex -beta H$, which you can sample in various ways and using various update rules.
 (Several buzzwords that I didn’t understand: worm algorithms, directed loop algorithms?)
 To access Rényi entropies, we can use the replica trick by gluing together several Riemann sheets (depending on which order of the Rényi entropy is desired).
 Can also compute (Rényi) mutual information.
 Want to study spin liquids.
-One possible model, kagome lattice Bose-Hubbard model supports a mathbb{Z}_2 quantum spin liquid.
+One possible model, kagome lattice Bose-Hubbard model supports a $latex mathbb{Z}_2$ quantum spin liquid.
 This measure is a loop gas similar to the toric code.
 When computing (Rényi) topological entanglement entropy there is a finite-size “chord length” term that doesn’t exactly cancel.
 Showed some numerics for this model.

 Frank Verstraete, The entanglement spectrum of strongly correlated quantum many-body systems.